jemcode/rails_admin_actiontext/README.md

 gem 'rails_admin_actiontext'
 ```

-It should go without saying that this plugin also requires the actiontext gem.

-E.g. `gem 'actiontext'`

 ## Configuration
 To use ActionText follow the Rails installation instructions (don't forget ActiveStorage if you want to allow drag and drop images).